Adrian1840/MATH120_Final_Project/README.md

 - Exploratory data visualization with Plotly to analyze trends over time and compare states.
 - Identification and comparison of states with systematically low affordable housing availability.
 - Application of simple linear regression (OLS) to examine associations between affordable housing, poverty exposure, and student homelessness.
-- Interpretation of regression outputs in a policy-relevant context.
+- Interpretation of regression outputs in order to inform policy on allocating resources for affordable housing and student homelessness prevention.

 ## Usage
 Run all cells in `MATH120_Final_Project.ipynb` sequentially.
 The notebook will: